 Josh Allen established himself as one of the premier edge pass rushers in the SEC during his sophomore and junior seasons.
-Bypassing a chance to enter the NFL Draft early after the 2017 season, Allen has taken his game to a whole new level as a senior for the No. 14 Kentucky Wildcats.
+Bypassing a chance to enter the NFL Draft early after the 2017 season, Allen took his game to a whole new level as a senior for the VRBO Citrus Bowl champion Kentucky Wildcats.

 Allen came to UK a two-star prospect and weighed less than 200 pounds, but he has evolved into a 260-pound monster and the best defensive player in America.